PrepMarquis/novela-hugo-starter/content/post/okusam-3-bin-lira-maas-alacagim.md

 To be honest, before the 80's social mobilty through education was a neat practice, that was nothing new.
 Though  after the 80's and especially in the 2000's where a recovering economy with promising signs of development, social capital etc. middle class people could be afforded more compared to their families.
 You could expect to have a house, a car or two, send your kids to private institutions and have money on the side.
 That was the dream after all.

 That funnel is... well... kinda broken these days.
+You cannot realistically expect the same economic or social results at the same or slightly higer amounts of work you've out into the system, everyday more would be required.

 If I can be candid with you.
 I am the product of that belief system as well everything I did, ganied as a skill paraded as my success was about that thing, that notion about filling up my resume with random garbage just to get in a 8to5 job with 4000₺ attached in the end.
 Because everybody is doing it.
 Right?